kayeofswords/soulsinnerstatues/chapter-3.md

 * **Take a social media break.** Pick one or two days each week to uninstall and block all of your social media apps — it works best if the days are always the same.
 Ensure that anyone who absolutely needs to speak to you has your contact information, and plan on what you will do while disconnected.
 If you are very online, this will not feel pleasant due to the dopamine withdrawal, so plan a few more self-care activities than you think you need.
 Don't pray and tweet.
 * **Write out your to-do lists or do a thought dump.** This is especially useful for anyone who wakes up with a sudden awareness of everything that needs to happen that day.
 Use paper or your favorite app.
-* **Listen to music on an upbeat playlist, preferably without lyrics.** It's harder to get earworms when you're listening to instrumental music, and music has such power to restore mood.
+* **Listen to music on an upbeat playlist, preferably without lyrics.** It's harder to get earworms when you're listening to instrumental music (and, speaking from experience, it can be very distracting to pray with a song stuck in my head!), and music has such power to restore mood.
 You can find happy and upbeat playlists that feature jazz, classical, ambient, or whichever genre you love.
 * **Get enough sleep.** Sleep power-washes your brain and makes you ready for the next day.
 Do what you need to do to get to bed earlier.